deepanshuyadav511/To-do-webapp/README.md

 # To-do-webapp
-This is a simple To-do webapp in which user can make a list of their tasks and can remove it from the list.
+This is a simple To-do webapp project which is designed using python django framework and bootstrap in which a user can make a list of their tasks and can remove them from the list.

 Tools used:-
 - django version 3.0